-The Supplier grants to the Buyer a perpetual, non-exclusive, worldwide and royalty-free licence to use, for any purpose, all Intellectual Property Rights in the Deliverables that are not owned by the Buyer.
+The Supplier grants to the Buyer a perpetual, non-exclusive, worldwide, transferable, sub-licensable and royalty-free licence to use, for any purpose, all Intellectual Property Rights in the Deliverables that are not owned by the Buyer.
 This licence includes the right to use, copy, modify and distribute the Deliverables.

-Supplier indemnity

-The Supplier warrants that it is legally entitled to do the things stated in clause 12.3 with the Intellectual Property Rights in the Deliverables.
+Supplier warranties: The Supplier warrants that:

+it is legally entitled to grant the licence in clause 12.1(c), and

-The Supplier warrants that Pre-existing and New Intellectual Property Rights provided by the Supplier and incorporated in the Services and Deliverables do not infringe the Intellectual Property Rights of any third party.
+the Buyer’s use of anything provided by the Supplier and incorporated in the Services and Deliverables will not infringe the rights, including Intellectual Property Rights, of any third party.

-The Supplier indemnifies the Buyer in respect of any expenses, damage or liability incurred by the Buyer in connection with any third party claim that the delivery of the Services or Deliverables to the Buyer or the Buyer's use of them, infringes a third party's rights.
+Supplier indemnity: The Supplier indemnifies the Buyer in respect of any expenses, damage or liability incurred by the Buyer in connection with any third party claim that the delivery of the Services or Deliverables to the Buyer, or the Buyer's use of them, infringes a third party's rights.
 This indemnity is not subject to any limitation or cap on liability that may be stated elsewhere in this Contract.

 Confidential Information

-Protection of Confidential Information

-Each Party confirms that it has adequate security measures to safeguard the other Party's Confidential Information from unauthorised access or use by third parties, and that it will not use or disclose the other Party's Confidential Information to any person or organisation other than:
+Protection of Confidential Information: Each Party confirms that it has adequate security measures to safeguard the other Party's Confidential Information from unauthorised access or use by third parties, and that it will not use or disclose the other Party's Confidential Information to any person or organisation other than:

-to the extent that use or disclosure is necessary for the purposes of providing the Deliverables or Services or in the case of the Buyer using the Deliverables or Services
+to the extent that use or disclosure is necessary for the purposes of providing the Deliverables or Services or, in the case of the Buyer, using the Deliverables or Services

 if the other Party gives prior written approval to the use or disclosure if the use or disclosure is required by law (including under the Official Information Act 1982), Ministers or parliamentary convention, or

-in relation to disclosure, if the information has already become public, other than through a breach of the obligation of confidentiality by one of the Parties.
+if the information has already become public, other than through a breach of the obligation of confidentiality by one of the Parties.

-Obligation to inform staff

-Each Party will ensure that its Personnel:
+Obligation to inform staff: Each Party will ensure that its Personnel:

 are aware of the confidentiality obligations in this Contract, and